March 2010

 The “Garrity Rule” — adapted from the 1967 Supreme Court ruling Garrity v.
 New Jersey, which involved a ticket-fixing scandal — is the legal security blanket desperately grasped by police officers who have just committed a serious crime.

-Scene of the crime: Meservey's Corvette following the lethal shooting (left); an overhead view (below, right).
+Scene of the crime: Meservey's Corvette following the lethal shooting

+Klocker, who witnessed the entire incident, pointed out to investigators that when Meservey’s body was pulled from the car, the prongs of Officer Meade’s Taser were still firmly embedded in his shoulder.
 “I’m thinking as I'm dragging him … why didn’t we [shock] him again?”
 Klocker told investigators.
 If escalation had been “necessary,” Klocker thought, Meade would have used the Taser again, or resorted to pepper spray.
-“I would never have shot [Meservey]… I don’t think we had reached that level of force yet,” Klocker concluded.
+“I would never have shot [Meservey]… I don’t think we had reached that level of force yet,” Klocker concluded. |

 Meservey was neutralized and not long from the comforting embrace of alcohol-induced unconsciousness.
 Thus it seems obvious to someone not indoctrinated in the state’s view of discretionary killing that there was no reason to use lethal force of any kind in this situation.
 Using the minimal force necessary to take the keys away from Meservey would have ended any threat the drunk posed to persons and property.